Occupational Hygiene and Safety Technician (OHST)

 Here is a list of certificate programs that qualify for credit toward the OHST certification:

-- Central Maine Community College - Occupational Health and Safety Technologist Certificate (1 1/4 year)
+- Central Maine Community College - Occupational Hygiene and Safety Technician Certificate (1 1/4 year)

 - Texas Engineering Extension Service - Texas Engineering Extension Service (TEEX)- Certified Safety and Health Official™ - (1 year)